metoppv/improver/doc/source/metadata/Introduction.rst

-Two horizontal coordinate variables, here projection_y_coordinate and projection_x_coordinate (but would be latitude and longitude for an equi-rectangular projection grid, such as the Met Offuce global domain), provide the coordinates of the grid points at the centre of the grid cell, with two further variables defining the cell bounds.
+Two horizontal coordinate variables, here projection_y_coordinate and projection_x_coordinate (but would be latitude and longitude for an equi-rectangular projection grid, such as the Met Office global domain), provide the coordinates of the grid points at the centre of the grid cell, with two further variables defining the cell bounds.